Erotemic/shitspotter/README.rst

 (The counts for this date are wrong)

-* I've collected 1935 pictures with "798" before/after/(maybe negative) groups of images.
+* I've collected 1935 pictures with "616" before/after/(maybe negative) groups of images.
-* There are roughly 457 paired-groups and 333 triple-groups.
+* There are roughly 394 paired-groups and 222 triple-groups.
 (Based only on counts, grouping has not happened yet).

 ### As of 2021-12-30

 (These are more correct)

-* As of 2021-12-30 I've collected 2088 pictures with "~895" before/after/(maybe negative) groups of images. (number of pairs is approximate, dataset not fully registered yet)
+* As of 2021-12-30 I've collected 2088 pictures with "~728" before/after/(maybe negative) groups of images. (number of pairs is approximate, dataset not fully registered yet)
-* There are roughly 394 paired-groups and 501 triple-groups.
+* There are roughly 394 paired-groups and 334 triple-groups.
 (Based only on counts, grouping has not happened yet).

+### As of 2022-03-14

+* As of 2021-12-30 I've collected 2471 pictures with "~954" before/after/(maybe negative) groups of images. (number of pairs is approximate, dataset not fully registered yet)
+* There are roughly 394 paired-groups and 560 triple-groups.
+(Based only on counts, grouping has not happened yet, there are 658 groups where the before / after images have been reported as registered by the matching algorithm).

 Annotation Process